-Important Note: Prior to selecting the Air Traffic Control concentration, the student must meet with the program chair eligibility.
-Federal determine The Administration specific imposes conditions and prospective requirements upon all controllers and employees.
-In addition, while students will receive extensive training in air traffic management, they must also pass the Air Traffic Selection and Training Test Battery (ATSAT), a rigorous physical exam, a drug test, and an intensive security, and background investigation before employment with the FAA can be pursued.
+Important Note: Prior to selecting the Air Traffic Control concentration, the student must meet with the program chair to determine eligibility.
+The Federal Aviation Administration imposes specific conditions and requirements upon all prospective controllers and employees.
+In addition, while students will receive extensive training in air traffic management, they must also pass the Air Traffic Selection and Training Test

+Battery (ATSAT), a rigorous physical exam, a drug test, and an intensive security, and background investigation before employment with the FAA can be pursued.